alex-harris/Foobar/README.md

 #

 After Level 3 you are asked to provide some of your info for a recruiter to potentially reach out!
-Even if I don't hear, I'm really glad I had the opportunity to try this challenge, this was a great way to learn more about Python and algorithms in a hands-on way.
+Either way, I'm really glad I had the opportunity to try this challenge, this was a great way to learn more about Python and algorithms in a hands-on way.
 Time to see if I can improve my solutions and take on Level 4 and 5.

 ![status](images/status.png)